epicchainlabs/Python-SDK-for-the-EpicChain-blockchain/docs/source/faq.md

 all contract wrappers.

 ## Why is the native Ledger contract not wrapped?
-All information that can be obtained from the `Ledger` contract can also be obtained using the `NeoRpcClient`.
+All information that can be obtained from the `Ledger` contract can also be obtained using the `EpicRpcClient`.
 In some cases the `Ledger` contract returns even incomplete data.
-For example `Ledger.GetBlock` returns a `TrimmedBlock` without transactions as opposed to `NeoRpcClient.get_block()` which returns the complete block.
+For example `Ledger.GetBlock` returns a `TrimmedBlock` without transactions as opposed to `EpicRpcClient.get_block()` which returns the complete block.
 The `Ledger` contract is really intended to be consumed by smart contracts.

 ## Why does the IJson interface consume and produce dictionaries?